Muzietto/littleFunkyJavascripter/README.md

 The catch of using only functions is that JS is not optimized for recurring on closures(***).
 That's what makes all this an insightful albeit fruitless exercise.

-A complete test suite using YUI is enclosed.
+Download the whole lot, double click on the HTML file and let mocha do the talking.
 Whilst debugging, the method <cons>.c shows a pretty print of the current list.

 Companion project - GEIESLISTS
 ------------------------------